zurazurataicho/asc/README.md

 ## asc - ASCII code viewer
 ### Description
-- asc can show you ASCII code you want or table from 0x20 to 0x7F.
+asc can show you ASCII code you want or table from 0x20 to 0x7F.
+Also you can get ASCII characters from ASCII codes.

 ### Installation
 ```